wadmes/agentic-context-engine/README.md

 ## Why Agentic Context Engine (ACE)?

 AI agents make the same mistakes repeatedly.
-Fine-tuning is expensive ($1K+ per iteration), slow (days/weeks), and requires labeled data.

-ACE enables agents to learn from execution feedback-what works, what doesn't, and continuously improving.
-No training data, no fine-tuning, just automatic improvement.
+ACE enables agents to learn from execution feedback: what works, what doesn't, and continuously improve. <br> No training data, no fine-tuning, just automatic improvement.

 ### Clear Benefits
 - 📈 **20-35% Better Performance**: Proven improvements on complex tasks